Hip Dysplasia in Dogs: Essential Guide

 - Loss of thigh muscle mass

-How to prevent hip dysplasia or lessen symptoms
+How to prevent hip dysplasia or reduce symptoms

-There are a few things you can do to lessen the chance that your dog will develop hip dysplasia, or help reduce the severity of the symptoms:
+There are a few things you can do to reduce the risk and severity of hip dysplasia.

-- Avoid overfeeding: Rapid growth and weight gain is thought to increase an animal’s risk of hip dysplasia, as a heavier dog will put more strain on its joints.
-Puppies should be fed three to four times a day, but an adult dog only twice per day.
-Know what your dog’s healthy weight should be.
+- Avoid overfeeding: Rapid growth and weight gain is thought to increase a dog’s risk of hip dysplasia due to added strain on his or her joints.
+Puppies should be fed three to four times a day, but an adult dog should only be fed twice per day.
+Consult your veterinarian for appropriate feeding guidelines.

-- Get the right food and supplements: The American Kennel Club (AKC) recommends buying food specially formulated for large breed puppies to help prevent excessive growth.
-Your vet may also recommend a chewable dose of glucosamine, chondroitin, and MSM, which may lessen the symptoms.
+- Get the right food and supplements: The American Kennel Club (AKC) recommends buying food specially formulated for large breed puppies to help regulate growth.
+Your veterinarian may also recommend a chewable dose of glucosamine or chondroitin to help build healthy joints.

 - Make sure your dog gets enough exercise but avoid rough play, such as jumping, long runs, and sliding on floors.
 These activities put strain on a dog’s hind leg joints.
-Walking on a soft surface and swimming are the best exercise for aging dogs and will help reduce pain.
+Walking on a soft surface and swimming are the best exercise for dogs and will help improve range of motion.

 - Physical therapy such as massage, hydrotherapy and acupuncture may provide some benefit, according to Pet Health Network.